NachoToast/Jukebot/.github/sodium.md

 [Sodium](https://github.com/paixaop/node-sodium) is an encryption package used to improve audio playback stability and performance.
 It's a dependency of Jukebot and recommended by the [Discord JS guide](https://discordjs.guide/voice/#extra-dependencies).

-If you're getting errors on install they're likely due to Sodium, as it has some pre-requisites to build.
+If you're getting errors on install they're likely due to Sodium, as it has some prerequisites to build.

 Here are some guides on fixing these errors, from personal experience.